1919 Rock Island Independents season

 The 1919 Rock Island Independents season was the last time that the team played independently, before joining the early National Football League the following year.
 Playing all of their games at home in front of a friendly crowd, the team only allowed their opponents to score in two of their eleven games and posted a 9–1–1 record, proclaiming themselves "Champions of the USA".

 Background

 An offer rejected

 Douglas Park, home of the Independents, circa 1920.
 Football yard lines can be seen carved in the infield grass, showing field orientation.

 The Independents traditionally made use of a 60-40 split of gate proceeds with visitors, but sought to hustle the neighboring Moline Fans' Association club with a winner-takes-all offer made ahead of the season.
 Moline declined the kind inquiry and eventually met Rock Island on November 9, losing 20–9 but getting paid for their efforts.

-Nothing like a uneven matchup
+Nothing like an uneven matchup

 Coach Ursella of the Independents announced the closing of practice on September 16, seemingly gearing up secret plans to use in the warm-up opener scheduled a fortnight hence against the Rockford Amateur Athletic Club.
 The Independents managed to eke out a 20-0 shutout over their token opposition.